Does RIBO administer the licensing exam?

 I have previously written the level one equivalency exam with the IIC or the IBAO will those attempts be counted against me?

 There is no longer a limit at how many attempts an individual takes at writing an equivalency exam.
 Candidates are eligible to rewrite within the 8-month period following their first examination per exam provider.
 Candidates after two failed attempts are subject to an 8-month waiting period following their second failed attempt with the same service provider.
-Previous attempts prior to May 1, 2021, will not count against the candidate.
-Exam results will be invalid and will not count towards licensing if an individual attempts any exam(s) more than twice in an 8-month period with any single exam provider.
-No refunds will be provided for such individuals.

 If I pass the level 1 exam, can I sell insurance?

-Only licensed individuals are authorised to sell insurance.
+Only licensed individuals are authorized to sell insurance.
 Upon successful completion of the level 1 exam, individuals are invited to apply for a RIBO license.
 The application process requires all individuals to submit a valid criminal record check and be at least 18 years of age or older.
 The Registered Insurance Brokers Act and Regulations further specify minimum qualifications for licensing of individuals.

 How long do I have to register for a license and get employed?